Dissociation (album)

 Dissociation is the sixth and final album by American metal band The Dillinger Escape Plan.
-It was released on October 14, 2016 by Party Smasher Inc. Alongside the announcement of the album, the band revealed it would be their last, breaking up after the album's touring cycle.
+It was released on October 14, 2016, by Party Smasher Inc. Alongside the announcement of the album, the band revealed it would be their last, breaking up after the album's touring cycle.

 Background

-In August 2016, a press release titled “Is this the end of The Dillinger Escape Plan?!", The Dillinger Escape Plan announced that their new album, Dissociation, would be released on October 14, the band said that the record is “potentially” their last ever release, and that they will shortly be heading into a "extended hiatus", In a Noisey interview, guitarist Ben Weinman described the "extended hiatus" as a natural destination for the band rather than the result of a dispute, with the band members intending to avoid "pull[ing] a Seinfeld and [instead] go out while we're still on top ...
+In August 2016, a press release titled "Is this the end of The Dillinger Escape Plan?!", The Dillinger Escape Plan announced that their new album, Dissociation, would be released on October 14, the band said that the record is "potentially" their last ever release, and that they will shortly be heading into an "extended hiatus", In a Noisey interview, guitarist Ben Weinman described the "extended hiatus" as a natural destination for the band rather than the result of a dispute, with the band members intending to avoid "pulling a Seinfeld and [instead] go out while we're still on top ..
 I don't like the idea of slowing down or doing it less often, I like to just dive in full-force and take things to the extreme because that's what this band has always been about."

 Around the time of the announcement it was unclear whether the band was breaking up or taking an extended hiatus.
-However in an interview with Metal Hammer magazine vocalist Greg Puciato spoke about the use of the term "Extended hiatus" saying, "Extended hiatus' would lead people to believe that we think we're gonna come back.
+However, in an interview with Metal Hammer Magazine vocalist Greg Puciato spoke about the use of the term "Extended hiatus" saying, "Extended hiatus' would lead people to believe that we think we're gonna come back.
 We're breaking up.
 We're not going on an extended hiatus."